nprapps/stl-lobbying/README.md

 Update the data
 ---------------

-**Getting it**

-Data will be emailed to us from the Missouri State Board of Ethics each month.
-They will send us an `.xlsx` file with three tabs: individual expenditures, solicitations, and group expenditures.
-This file should be renamed for the current year (e.g. `2013.xlsx`) and placed in the directory `data/expenditures/`.
-If we already have a partial data file for the current year, simply replace it.

 **Updating other datasets**

 * The canonical representation of the legislators is the [legislator demographics Google document](https://docs.google.com/spreadsheet/ccc?key=0AlXMOHKxzQVRdFFQRzBuLUxhN0JubjlvRVA2SlpVVlE&usp=drive_web#gid=0).
 This document should only ever contain the current legislators.
 If a district is vacant you should include a row for it with the word `VACANT` in the `last_name` column.
 This will cause the `vacant` flag to be set on the correct `Legislator` database entry (other fields will be set to blank).